thenexthub/Codira/docs/DebuggingTheCompiler.md

 This document contains some useful information for debugging:

-* The Swift compiler.
+* The Codira compiler.
-* Intermediate output of the Swift Compiler.
+* Intermediate output of the Codira Compiler.
-* Swift applications at runtime.
+* Codira applications at runtime.

-Please feel free to add any useful tips that one finds to this document for the benefit of all Swift developers.
+Please feel free to add any useful tips that one finds to this document for the benefit of all Codira developers.

 **Table of Contents**